MyTeslaMate/chatbot-swarm/README.md

 # Support bot

-This example is a customer service bot which includes a user interface agent and a help center agent with several tools.
+This is a customer service bot which includes a user interface agent and agents with several tools.
-This example uses the helper function `run_demo_loop`, which allows us to create an interactive Swarm session.

 ## Overview